-Most of the time, we don’t need to say as much as we say.
-How many times can you recall leafing through oversized sales documents?
-Scanning endless amounts of irrelevant information just to get to the good stuff?
+Most of the time we don’t need to say as much as we do.
+How many times can you recall leafing through oversized sales documents, scanning endless amounts of irrelevant information just to get to the good stuff?

 - Use shorter words.
 No one likes to be confused by vocabulary.
 As George Orwell put it, “Never use a long word where a short one will do.”

 - Replace text with images.
 A picture doesn’t always say a thousand words.
 But it says enough.
 Swap out big blocks of text with images for a more succinct look.